Forklift courses for all

 "Every employer shall ensure that any of his employees who supervises or manages the use of work equipment has received adequate training for purposes of health and safety, including training in the methods which may be adopted when using the work equipment, any risks which such use may entail and precautions to be taken."

 On top of basic forklift training staff must also be regularly refreshed, every 3 – 5 years is recommended.
 Failure to carry out and refresh forklift training may invalidate any business insurance cover.
 If an incident were to occur and it's proven the company was at fault they may be fined and owners sent to jail.

 Accredited forklift courses

 Not all courses are the same

 Forklift operator training should only be carried out by instructors who have themselves undergone appropriate training in instructional techniques and skills assessment.
 They should give instruction only on the types of lift trucks and attachments for which they have been trained and tested as operators.

 Instructors also need sufficient industrial experience to enable them to put their instruction in context and adequate knowledge of the working environment in which the trainee will be operating.
 The Health and Safety’s Rider-operated lift trucks Approved Code of Practice and Guidance states this to be the minimum standard required.

-Using a non-accredited instructor or organization is a lot harder to prove that the training meets this required standard.
-That is why all South Coast Forklift Training delivers Independent Training Standards Scheme & Register (ITSSAR) accredited training as standard.
+Using a non-accredited instructor or organization makes it a lot harder to prove that the training meets this required standard.
+That is why South Coast Forklift Training delivers Independent Training Standards Scheme & Register (ITSSAR) accredited training as standard.
 Using an accredited training company, such as ourselves guarantees the instructor is qualified and registered; they will have undergone regular independent examination of their competence to deliver training to the required standard.

 All accredited courses are on a database for future reference; ours are on ITSSAR’s Trained Operator Passport Scheme (TOPS).

 No wonder our clients keep coming back